ddnz-hub/PowerHouse/README.md

 ## Status

-This repository is intentionally sparse.
+This integrity of this repository is dependent upon restraint. rather than execution.

-Its integrity depends on restraint.

 Nothing should be added here unless it is authored at the level of orientation and responsibility.